Are sessions covered by insurance or an employee assistance program?

 Do you have reduced fees?

-Yes, we offer reduced fees on a sliding scale based on income for those that request it.
+Yes, we offer a Fee Assistance Program.
 Contact the office for more information.

 What is your cancellation policy?